-DIY drapes can hide clutter and decorate a room.
-No need to have a sewing machine, use basic hand stitching and a hot iron for crisp edges.
+DIY drapes cannot only hide clutter but also add a decorative touch to a room.
+No need for a sewing machine; use basic hand stitching and a hot iron for crisp edges.

-A useful cubby hole above the coat closet is a good spot to store all my wool supplies behind my new designer curtains.
+A sound cubby hole above the coat closet is a good spot to store all my wool supplies behind my new designer curtains.

 ![]() |